SCDH/seed-frontend-components/README.md

   `examples/xslt-rest.html`, except the `<seed-transform-sef>` component which uses `SaxonJS` as a transformation engine instead of a web service.

-- [examples/synopsis.html](examples/synopsis.html) shows how to use
-  the web components for presenting several texts in parallel or synoptically.
-The presented files need some internal JS to make the synchronized scrolling work.

 ### API Docs